amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

 - **Engine**, which compiles into `JASPEngine` executable
 - and **Desktop**, which is the main GUI of the app, and it mainly consists of Qt codes

 Below you can see some of the main interactions and dependencies between all the entities of the project.
-I didn't go into full length to describe whether the libraries are linked statically or dynamically; however, in general,
+I did not go into full length to describe whether the libraries are linked statically or dynamically; however, in general,

 - **on macOS** most libraries are linked statically except a few dependencies and Qt itself.
 - **on Windows** most libraries are linked dynamically except `libCommon` and few other exceptions (if I recall correctly)